achary01su/ezQMMM2.0/README.md

 # Specific atoms within a residue
 qm_selection: "resid 100 and name FE"

-# Exclude backbone — keep only sidechain + Cα
+# Exclude backbone (N, CA, C, O) — keeps sidechain heavy atoms only
+# Note: MDAnalysis backbone includes Cα, so 'not backbone' excludes it.
+# To keep sidechain AND Cα use: "resid 100 and not name N C O"
 qm_selection: "resid 100 and not backbone"

-# Cofactor plus coordinating residues
+# Cofactor plus two specific coordinating residues (sidechain only)
 qm_selection: "resname FAD or (resid 45 112 and not backbone)"

-# All atoms within a distance of a residue (sphere around ligand)
+# Ligand plus all atoms within 3.5 Å of the ligand
+# Note: 'around' excludes the reference group itself, so 'resname LIG'
+# must be added back explicitly to include the ligand atoms too.
 qm_selection: "resname LIG or (around 3.5 resname LIG)"

-# Metal ion plus its coordination shell
+# Single metal ion plus its coordination shell
+# Note: 'sphzone' uses the COG of the reference and INCLUDES reference
+# atoms, so the metal itself is already in the selection — no need to
+# add 'resname ZN or'.
+For multiple metals use 'around' instead, as
+# sphzone would use a single COG between them.
-qm_selection: "resname ZN or (sphzone 2.5 resname ZN)"
+qm_selection: "sphzone 2.5 resname ZN"
 ```

 ### Key Differences from VMD